How to Choose a Backpacking Tent

 Backpacking tents are categorized by capacity: from 1- to 4-person models.
 Most tent names include a number for the capacity: REI Half Dome 2, for example.

-To keep weight low, tents fit snugly.
+To save weight, tent interiors are “cozy.”
 No industry standard defines per-person dimensions, so a 2-person tent size can vary from brand to brand.
-And ultralight models are likely to be extra snug.
+And ultralight models are likely to be extra compact.